NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

 ## Steps to create new HAL based measurement

 1. Create a measurement plug-in by following the steps mentioned in [Developing a measurement plug-in with LabVIEW](https://github.com/ni/measurement-plugin-labview?tab=readme-ov-file#developing-a-labview-measurement).
-2. Create base class for a specific instrument type (ex: DMM) with `LabVIEW Object` as the parent class and `ISession Factory` interface located at `<vi.lib>\Plug-In SDKs\Sessions\Instrument\ISession Factory\ISession Factory.lvclass` as the parent interface of the base class.
+2. Create base class for a specific instrument type (ex: DMM) with `LabVIEW Object` as the parent class and `ISession Factory` interface located at `<vi.lib>\Plug-In SDKs\Sessions\Instrument\ISession Factory\ISession Factory.lvclass` as the parent interface.

     ![Session Factory Inheritance](<HAL Images/Session Factory Inheritance.png>)
 3. Right click on the base class and select `New` -> `VI for Override...`.